eleafeit/RforResearch/README.md

-# RforBehavioralResearch
+# R for Behavioral Researchers
 #### Elea McDonnel Feit
 #### 21 February 2018

 This repository contains files related to an in-person workshop designed to help behavioral researchers in business schools transition to using R and R Markdown.
-The focus of the workshop is on giving participants the tools to do high-quality [reproducable research](https://en.wikipedia.org/wiki/Reproducibility#Reproducible_research).The workshop combines materials from this repository with instructor slides from [R for Marketing Research and Analtyics](http://r-marketing.r-forge.r-project.org/).
+The focus of the workshop is on giving participants the tools to do high-quality [reproducable research](https://en.wikipedia.org/wiki/Reproducibility#Reproducible_research).
+The workshop combines materials from this repository with instructor slides from [R for Marketing Research and Analtyics](http://r-marketing.r-forge.r-project.org/).

 ## Workshop outline